haighis/SampleBookmarkAppNET/readme.md

-Booky is a single page application that will allow to manage share and find bookmarks. .NET Version.
+A single page application that will allow to manage share and find bookmarks. .NET Version.

 Single Page Application using the following technologies:
 - Durandal